neuronsimulator/nrn/vector.rst

             h.xpanel()

-        Note, however, that there is a potential difficulty with the :func:`xpvalue` field editor since, if vec is ever resized, then the pointer will be invalid.
+        Note, however, that there is a potential difficulty with the :func:`xpvalue` field editor since, if vec is resized to be larger than vec.buffer_size() a reallocation of the memory will cause the pointer to be invalid.
 In this case, the field editor will display the string, "Free'd".

 	.. warning::
         ``vec.x[-1]`` or ``vec[-1]`` returns the value of the last element of the vector but ``vec._ref_x`` cannot be accessed in